Full Text in Japanese flag

 【Summary】

-1. Around 100 BC, a segment of the Jiangnan people crossed over to Kyushu and landed in "Yamato" — the region around Miyama City and Yanagawa City in Fukuoka Prefecture.
-The "Great Discontinuity" between the world of the gods and the human world was the Jiangnan people's collective memory of "voyage" as an ethnic group.
+1. Around 100 BC, a group of people from the Jiangnan crossed over to Kyushu Island and landed in "Yamato" - the region around Miyama City and Yanagawa City in Fukuoka Prefecture.
+The "Great Discontinuity" between the world of the gods and the earthly world was the Jiangnan people's collective memory of "voyage" as an ethnic group.
 "Yamato" was "the land where everything began."

-2. In the years after 100 BC, a daughter of the Jiangnan people was born deep in the mountains of Yamato, in the Hyugami Gorge (Yabe Village, Fukuoka), and she enshrined the Sun.
-This was retained as an ethnic memory among the Jiangnan people.
+2. In the years after 100 BC, a daughter of the Jiangnan people was born deep in the mountains of Yamato, in the Hyugami Gorge (Yabe Village, Yame District in Fukuoka Prefecture), and she enshrined the Sun.
+This was retained as an ethnic memory among the Jiangnan people as a deity (Amaterasu-Ohmikami).

 3. Around 50 BC, kingdoms of the Jiangnan people began to rise along the northern coast of Kyushu.
 The "Geography Treatise" of the Book of Han referred to these Jiangnan people as "Wa people."
 However, the people of these kingdoms shared a common self-awareness as the "Yamato" people.

-4. Around 50 BC, Silla people (as an ethnic group) migrated to the backward region, Itokoku.
-Avoiding the powerful Nakoku, they settled there.
+5. Around 50 BC, Silla people (as an ethnic group) migrated to the underdeveloped region, Itokoku.
+Avoiding the powerful Nanokuni, they settled there.
 The king of Itokoku could read Chinese characters.

 7. Around 100 AD, the kingdoms along the northern Kyushu coast, threatened by Itokoku’s growing military power through ironware, retreated and resettled toward the Seto Inland Sea region.
 Munakata Kingdom retreated to the Japan Sea region.